Horizon Psychiatry

 This class offers:

-education about signs of burnout & ways to avoid them
+• education on signs of burnout & ways to avoid them

 “When someone says to us,